bekk/bekk-christmas/post/kotlin/contracts.md

 }
 ```

-Without using contracts and implying that we only call the lambda we would get an error when trying to assign a value inside a different function scope.
+Without using contracts and implying that we only call the lambda once, we would get an error when trying to assign a value inside a different function scope.
 This is since the lambda might be called twice and we would try to reassign a val, which is a no-no.

 If you look through the standard library you find contracts used a lot.
 And if we look at the source code of `let` we can see contracts being used.